mentor-pranaya/-Dynamic-Player-Transfer-Value-Prediction-using-AI-and-Multi-source-Data-/readme.md

 ----------------------------------------------------------------------------------------------------------
   Created fresh new script for scraping player transfers from trasnfermarkt

-  Used selemium to scrape data from
+  Using selemium to scrape data from

     https://www.transfermarkt.com/spieler/transfers/spieler/{player_id}